COVID-19 mock drill held at Kozhikode Medical College in Kerala | Health

 As part of the drill, the doctors and nursing staff -- who were participating in it -- dressed in PPE kits showed how they would deal with patients right from where they are loaded onto stretchers and then taken inside the hospital.

-During the drill, a patient was completely covered up and provided oxygen support right after being taken out of the ambulance and then wheeled into the hospital.
+During the drill, a patient was completely covered up and provided oxygen support right after being taken out of the ambulance and then wheeled into the designated ICU ward of the hospital, Dr Kumar said.

-Another official said that the hospital was equipped to cater to category 'C' patients -- those who need ventilator support.

-However, till now they have not received any directions from the government as to which categories they would have to cater to, the official said.
+He said the drill was held in accordance with the central government directive to states and union territories to conduct the exercise amid a spurt in COVID-19 cases in some countries, especially China.

 Mock drills were held during the day in various states of the country to assess their preparedness, including availability of beds and manpower, to deal with any increase in the number of COVID-19 cases.